hexaitos/theriodex/README.md

 By default, the server listens to port `4567`.
 To change the port the server listens to, use the `-p` flag followed by the port as follows: `server.rb -p 8080`.

+## Leaderboard
+Theriodex comes with a small leaderboard that allows users to save their game data (from the Pokémon guessing game) in a Redis / Valkey database.
+Entries are saved into the sorted set `score` with the username in the following format: `ABC-20250911143250>123001238592` wherein the string after `-` is the date and time of the submission and the string after `>` is a randomly generated hash.

+To specify the host of the Redis database, you need to set the environment variable `REDIS_HOST` to the correct value.
+For example, if the database is running on the same machine as Theriodex, you can do the following: `REDIS_HOST="localhost" ruby server.rb -e production`.

 ## Privacy policy
 This repo includes the privacy policy for my own hosted instance of Theriodex.
-This will obviously not apply to you, so if you wish to host it yourself, **change the privacy policy under `/views/privacy.erb` accordingly**.
+This will obviously not apply to you, so if you wish to host it yourself, **change the privacy policy under `/views/privacy.md` accordingly**.

+If you are using the Docker container, you can overwrite the default privacy policy with your own using a volume: `docker run -e REDIS_HOST="redis_host" -p 5678:5678 -v /path/to/your/custom/privacy.md:/usr/src/app/views/privacy.md theriodex`.

 ## Notes on `rerun`
 Theriodex includes a Ruby gem called `rerun` that will automatically detect if a file has changed and, then, restart the server automatically.
 This has the advantage that all you will need to do is run `git pull` in the directory you downloaded Theriodex to and it will automatically be updated and you will get the newest version without having to manually restart the server using, for example, `sudo systemctl restart theriodex`.